-Brewpub Bold Monk Brewing in Underwood Hills kicks off Oktoberfest Saturday, September 17, from 12 p.m. to 10 p.m., in its beer garden and the Abbey above the dining room.
-The day-long celebration includes live music, stein hoisting and best dressed lederhosen and dirndl contests, a cask tapping, plenty of beer and pretzels, and a special Oktoberfest food menu.
-Tickets are $45 and include an Oktoberfest beer stein, one free beer, and a four-pack of Bold Monk Festbier.
+Brewpub Bold Monk Brewing in Underwood Hills kicks off Oktoberfest Saturday, September 16, in its beer garden and the Abbey above the dining room.
+The day-long celebration includes live music, stein hoisting and best dressed lederhosen and dirndl contests, a cask tapping of Bold Monk Festbier, live music, and plenty of German-style beers and pretzels.
+Tickets are $45 and include an Oktoberfest beer stein, one free beer, and $5 refills.

-This Tucker brewery and beer garden is going all out again this year with its annual Tucktoberfest, Saturday, September 17, through Sunday, October 2.
-Expect keg tappings, special release German-style beers, food specials, an artist market and carnival, and even a lederhosen and dirndl pageant over the next few weeks in the beer garden.
-There’s also yodeling, wiener tossing, and beer stein-holding contests.
+This Tucker brewery and beer garden is going all out again this year with its annual Tucktoberfest, Saturday, September 16, through Sunday, October 1.
+Expect keg tappings, special release German-style beers, food specials, an artist market and carnival, and even a yodeling contest.

 The Decatur brewery kicks off Oktoberfest with two special releases on Thursday, September 21: Imaginary Friend (festbier) and Happy Place (marzen).
 Pair with a pizza from Glide in the taproom.